daxAKAhackerman/XSS-Catcher/README.md

 ![Alt text](/pictures/details.png?raw=true "XSS details")
 ### Captured data
 ![Alt text](/pictures/data.png?raw=true "Captured data")
+## Disclaimer
+Usage of this tool for attacking targets without prior mutual consent is illegal.
+It is the end user’s responsibility to obey all applicable local, state and federal laws.
+We assume no liability and are not responsible for any misuse or damage caused by this tool.
 > The bootstrap theme used can be found [here](https://bootswatch.com/slate/)